-The Swiss Transfer Ticket must be bought outside Switzerland – the easiest is through Swiss Railways but many travel agents also sell the ticket.
+The Swiss Transfer Ticket must be bought outside Switzerland – the easiest is through Swiss Railways or RailEurope but many travel agents also sell the ticket.
 The Swiss Card is simplest bought in advance too but is available at Geneva Airport.

 For More on Savings Deals on Swiss Railways and Buses See Also:

 - International Savings Passes and Travel Cards for Swiss Public Transportation – an overview of the rather confusing number of special deals available to international tourists.

 - Save with the Swiss Card & Transfer Ticket

 - Save with the Junior Card – a superb savings deal for families with children